normandy14/yugiohDuel/README.md

 This game uses a Jupyter Notebook to scrap data from two Yugioh deck .csv files.
 The .csv files were taken from [Yugi Starter Deck](https://yugioh.fandom.com/wiki/Starter_Deck:_Yugi) and [Kaiba Starter Deck](https://yugioh.fandom.com/wiki/Starter_Deck:_Kaiba).
 The decks were copies and pasted into a Google Sheet.
 Then downloaded as a.csv file.
 Then to a Jupyter notebook.
+The data from the Jupyter notebook was inserted into a SQLite3 database

 ## Note